PaoloDuzioni/frontend-tools-with-proxy/README.md

 Front-end tools (powered by webpack 5) to make your development easier when working on a local server as XAMPP or MAMP.

-This starter dont create any index.html file but only JS and CSS files in a dist folder.
-In this way you can choose to embed those compiled files wherever you want, even to a index.php file.
+This starter **will not** create any index file but only `.js` and `.css` files in a `dist` folder (or as you decide to name it).
+In this way you can embed those compiled files wherever you want, even to a `.php` file.

 ## What comes with those tools?

-- Dev server with live reload
+- Dev server with live reload (browser updates on file save)
-- Babel
+- Babel for ES6 modules and last generation JavaScript features
 - SCSS with vendor prefixing
-- Build for production
+- Build for production, with minified CSS and a single minified JavaScript file.

 ## Install